|

 communist.
 Yes, he

-believed in equality, but he believed in the joyful exchange of money in
+believed in equality, but he believed in the joyful and free exchange of

 He did not use any dictatorial influence.